toolbits/GPDSP/README.md

 o GPDSPGateNode: rectifies or clips a value (such as Diode)
 o GPDSPPeekNode: keeps the maximum amplitude
 o GPDSPAmplifyNode: amplifies a value (such as Transistor)
-o GPDSPDelayNode: single sample delay
-o GPDSPBufferNode: N samples delay
-o GPDSPSumNode: adds all input values
+o GPDSPDelayNode: makes single sample delay o GPDSPBufferNode: makes N samples delay o GPDSPSumNode: adds all input values
 o GPDSPMultiplyNode: multiplies all input values